ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 to our Team Foundation Server (together with the rest of the project documentation) in order to provide a

 ‘Lessons Learned’ resource for future projects.

+1.1.3.
+Quality control

+The process of software quality control involves detection of errors that may occur in the processing of user

+requirements, analysis, design and implementation.
+Given that the results can be positive and negative, there are

+three basic outcomes of quality control (Schwalbe, 2006: 299):

+1. Acceptance decisions – which determine whether the product is acceptable of not

+2. Rework – activity that occurs in case the product or an element of the product is not accepted (due to

+non-compliance with quality standards or business requirements)

+3. Process adjustments – correction or prevention of future problems in the quality of the product, based on

+measurements done during the quality control

+The most significant part of OMS project quality control will be dedicated to software testing, whose main purpose

+is the assurance of software quality through detection of errors.
+As Kaner et.al (2002) claims, there are two main

+goals of the testing process: detection of errors and creation of confidence in the level of software quality.

+Schwalbe (2006: 313) separates the process of software testing in several categories: unit testing (in which

+developers ensure that a certain part of the program code or element does not contain any critical errors),

+integration testing (in which developers ensure that the main software components (modules) do not contain any

+critical errors), system testing (where development team leaders test the software as a whole (system) and ensure

+that as the final product does not contain any critical errors), acceptance testing (related to the business

+requirements, allowing project managers to ensure that the final product conforms to all, or most of the business

+requirements).